Diseases associated with the endocrine system. Endocrine system

 The color of the petals is bright yellow.
 Height varies from 18 to 25 centimeters.
 The flowering period is from mid-summer to early autumn (sometimes earlier).

-It occurs naturally in the southeastern United States in sunny meadows and roadsides.
+Found naturally in the southeastern United States in sunny meadows and roadsides.
 At least occasionally it is necessary to give the plant sunbathing.

 Coreopsis dye: yarn dye or hot drink?

-Coreopsis sunny and lanceolate
+Coreopsis solar and lanceolate

 Was introduced to Japan as decorative look, after which they are actively used in landscaping projects - along the banks of rivers and railways.